tg4444/openwis-tutorials/OWT-3/README.md

 }

-If we build this module the genererated jar wont be "OSGi-ready".
+If we build this module the generated jar wont be "OSGi-ready".
 What it does need is A Manifest ﬁle.

 As we saw in [OWT2 Bundle Manifests](https://github.com/dimipapadeas/openwis-tutorials/tree/develop/OWT-2#bundle-manifests)

 To auto-generate the  we could use

-to create a manifest file automaticaly we use:
+to create a manifest file automatically we use:

 > maven-bundle-plugin

 The standard way to create OSGI bundles in Maven, all Maven modules need it.
 The `maven-bundle-plugin` is highly conﬁgurable allowing developers to auto-generate very complex manifest files.
-This plugin actually wraps the [BND tool](http://bndtools.org/) a class analyisis tool which analyises the generated jar and creates the manifest file.
+This plugin actually wraps the [BND tool](http://bndtools.org/) a class analysis tool which analyses the generated jar and creates the manifest file.

-To enable the maven-bundle-plugin, edit the module's pom.xml, set packaging as budndle and add the plugin as follows:
+To enable the maven-bundle-plugin, edit the module's pom.xml, set packaging as bundle and add the plugin as follows:
 ```

 <packaging>bundle</packaging>